 - Intrinsic motivation is a definition of when people are motivated by their own internal drive to get something done or to be successful.

-- The Extrinsic motivation is the opposite type.
-This is when someone is motivated by the rewards and the recognition that is associated.
-These people will likely focus on their outcome of the change in behavior and also look for recognition first.
+- Extrinsic motivation is the opposite type.
+This is when someone is motivated by the associated rewards and the associated recognition.
+These people will likely focus on the outcome of the behavior change and also look for recognition first.
 This is a less effective form of motivation, but still somewhat effective.

 - Most people have a combination of the two forms of motivation.

-The first real step to success is of course the desire to change.
-With this, we should start by setting goals that we would like to achieve.
+The first real step to success is the desire to change.
+With this, we should start by setting goals we want to achieve.
 We will discuss how those goals should be and the guidelines for how we should set those goals.
-After you have set the goal, you will work on behavior modifications and using those to achieve the set goals.
-This is the basic plans to success.
+After you have set the goal, you will work on behavior modifications and use those to achieve the set goals.
+This is the basic plan to success.

-This is super important, like we said early in the chapter, for psychology and the effectiveness.
-We will essentially be counseling people on how they can change their behavior, especially the behaviors relating to their overall health and their well-being.
+As we said early in the chapter, this is super important for psychology and effectiveness.
+We will essentially be counseling people on how they can change their behavior, especially those relating to their overall health and well-being.
 With effective communication, we make this process more effective.

 Empathy, the ability to identify and connect with someone’s feelings, attitudes, and thoughts, is the most effective way for us to communicate.
 Here we will be putting ourselves in someone else’s life essentially.

-Being an empathetic person would mean that you firstly are a good listener, and this is not easy for everyone.
-Clients need to feel that they are heard, and the messages are being received correctly.
+Being empathetic means being a good listener, which is not easy for everyone.
+Clients need to feel that they are heard and the messages are being received correctly.
 Your body language and you facial expressions are used to convey empathy also.
-This is part of the non-verbal communication, which is arguably more important than verbal communication.
-The parts of nonverbal communication to think about are posture, eye contact, gestures you make, any facial expressions and changes, the tone of voice, and your body position.
+This is part of non-verbal communication, which is arguably more important than verbal communication.
+The parts of nonverbal communication to consider are posture, eye contact, gestures you make, facial expressions and changes, tone of voice, and body position.